-The following year, the Garden Clubs of Illinois, Inc. was formed and the Lombard Garden Club became an early member and has continued its association to the present.
+The following year, the Garden Clubs of Illinois, Inc. was formed and the club became an early member and has continued its association to the present.
 During the 1930s one of the outstanding projects of the state organization was the Lincoln Memorial Garden in Springfield.
-The Lombard Garden Club donated money, labor, plants and expertise for the wild flower plantings and the erection of a rustic bridge.
+The club donated money, labor, plants and expertise for the wild flower plantings and the erection of a rustic bridge.
 The garden was completed in 1939.
-Members supplied and cared for plantings in Lilacia Park, at the Plum Library, at the Chicago and Northwestern and the Chicago, Aurora and Elgin railroad stations.
+Back in Lombard members supplied and cared for plantings in Lilacia Park, at the Plum Library, at the Chicago and Northwestern and the Chicago, Aurora and Elgin railroad stations.
 They beautified the village hall grounds.
 In 1931 the club donated a flagpole (with name plate) to be erected in the park.
 Money for a drinking fountain was also donated.
 They held card parties luncheons, dinners, sold lilac bushes and flowering shrubs and special poster stamps to finance these efforts.

 The Chicago Plant, Flower and Fruit Guild was organized in 1926 to supply flowers, fruit and jellies to Settlement Houses and Veterans Hospitals.
 These contributions were taken to Chicago by the C&NW and CA&E railroads.
 The Lombard Garden Club was very active in this cause until the railroads could no longer handle the distribution.